-Large, detached and set to a slow metronome, La Isla is both historically and culturally different to the rest of the Cuban archipelago.
-Mass sugar and tobacco production never existed here and, until the Castro revolution, the island yielded to a greater American influence.
+Large, very detached and set to a slow metronome, La Isla is both historically and culturally different to the rest of the Cuban archipelago.
+Mass sugar and tobacco production never existed here, and until the Castro revolution, the island yielded to a greater American influence.
 Eclectic expat communities, which call on Cayman Island, American and Japanese ancestry, have even thrown up their own musical style, a sub-genre of Cuban son known as sucu sucu.
-Today the island, bereft of the foreign students that once populated its famous schools, is a sleepy, laid-back place.
-The opportunities for getting (way) off the beaten track will appeal to escape artists, adventurers and committed contrarians.
+Today the island, bereft of the foreign students that once populated its famous schools, is sleepy but extravagantly esoteric: with a prison masquerading as a museum and scuppered ships just waiting for you to dive down to – or to party in!
+The opportunities for getting (way) off the beaten track will appeal to divers, escape artists, adventurers and committed contrarians.